-CSP 490 Advanced Internship (6)
+CSP 490 Advanced Internship - Session 1 (1-6)

 Experience with and application of social service principles in a selected community agency.
-Prerequisite: CSP 390 must be completed before starting internship, or instructor permission.
+Prerequisite: CSP 390 and CSP 391 with a grade of "B" or higher must be completed before starting internship, or instructor permission.

-CSP 491 Advanced Internship Seminar (1)
+CSP 491 Advanced Internship Seminar - Session 1 (1)